 We change trains at Kleine Scheidegg for our final leg, a spectacular 50-minute ascent on the red-and-yellow Jungfrau Railway.

 Built by Swiss railway pioneer Adolf Guyer-Zeller, this rack-and-pinion track climbs at a steep gradient of up to 25 percent.

 Guyer-Zeller spent 16 years (from 1896 to 1912) building this railway under extreme conditions.
 Average temperatures were -8°C and avalanches, lightning, storms and 250-kilometre-an-hour winds were the norm.

-Now, the Jungfrau Railway is an international attraction and only one of the many attractions of the Jungfrau Mountain Switzerland.
+Now, the Jungfrau Railway is an international attraction and only one of the many attractions of the Jungfrau region.

 ”The Jungfrau Railway welcomes you on board.
 Next stop, Eigerwand station,” a voice announces in German, French, English, Japanese, Italian, Spanish, Korean and Chinese.

-The train ascends through open terrain and then plunges into the shadows of a long tunnel hewn out of rock.
+The Jungfrau railway ascends through open terrain and then plunges into the shadows of a long tunnel hewn out of rock.

 At the first viewing station of Eigerwand, the floor-to-ceiling observation window provides a romantic view.
 Swiss chalets are distant dots in the Grindelwald Valley.